“What’s the difference between translation and transcreation? They’re the same thing, right?”

 In 2016 I gave a presentation at the Translation and the Creative Industries International Conference which took place at the University of Westminster.
 Below is the video of my presentation.

 In January 2018 my article “When translation is not enough: Transcreation as a convention-defying practice.
 A practitioner’s perspective” was included in “Translation in the Creative Industries”, a special issue of The Journal of Specialised Translation.
 What follows is the full-length paper, reproduced with the publisher’s permission.
+You can also download it as PDF.

 When translation is not enough: Transcreation as a convention-defying practice.
 A practitioner’s perspective